 But nothing seems to deter TD in its support for the LGBT market.
 Indeed the bank is about as flamboyant as a corporate marketer can get.

 TD sponsors dozens of gay pride parades in both the U.S. and Canada, and even have one named after them: the “TD Canada Trust Pride Parade” in Edmonton.
 And the floats they put in these parades are outrageous.

-Some people will certainly think the manner in which TD is targeting LGBTs crosses the line, like this ad (which is simply too provocative to be shown here).
+Some people will certainly think the manner in which TD is targeting LGBTs crosses the line.
 But therein lies the inescapable reality of target marketing: what might play well with the niche audience might also alienate others.
 It’s a decision with consequences marketers have to carefully weigh.

 Wells Fargo sponsored its first LGBT Pride event in San Francisco in 1992, but really started concentrating on targeting the gay market around 2001.
 By 2011, the bank participated in 40 separate LGBT Pride parades and festivals, although there approach is nowhere near as racy as what TD Bank does — their parade representatives don modest blue jeans, cowboy boots and do the two-step.